dynamox-s-a/developer-challenges/front-end-challenge.md

 ---

-Keep in mind the challenge aims to reproduce an environament where you could demonstrate your skills.
+Keep in mind the challenge aims to reproduce an environment where you could demonstrate your skills.

 In order to help guiding your development process we will provide some requirements.
 It is not mandatory to fulfill all requirements to submit your implementation.
 The more requirements you implement, the more resources we will have to assess your skills and knowledge.